Related Links

 Threat Matrix Processing

 Incoming transactional data is analyzed against a continually evolving threat matrix and is assigned an action code.
 The vast majority of these transactions are routed directly to a permanent static storage state.
 In fact, for most Americans, your data is never accessed or viewed by anyone within the US Government unless some future event triggers an inquiry.
-We work closely with our partners in the Intelligence Community to ensure that your stored data is released only as a result of a legally-appropriate request.
+We work closely with our partners in the Intelligence Community to ensure that your stored data is released only as a result of a "national security" request.

 Continuity of Government